 Students receive a degree from their college or university commensurate with their didactic and clinical training.

 Students are responsible for scheduling their certification exams through the Child Life Council (CLC).
 It is recommended that you schedule and sit for your exam after completion of necessary eligibility requirements.
 Many institutions require entry-level child life specialists to pass the certification exam within their first year of employment, if not before.

 For the majority of your internship, your learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework are assigned.
 In addition, some weekend and evening hours are included in the schedule.

-Each fall, Mayo School of Health Sciences admits two students to its Child Life Specialist Internship.
+Each fall, Mayo Clinic School of Health Sciences admits two students to its Child Life Specialist Internship.
 This ensures that trainees receive a comprehensive educational experience within a very small cohort.